Revolution-Spaced Output-Feedback Model Predictive Control for Station Keeping on Near-Rectilinear Halo Orbits: Simulation Setup

-where $\xbold(t_{\rm init})$ is the true state at the initial epoch $t_{\rm init}$.
-At each revolution, when the spacecraft arrives at $\theta_{\rm man}$, a maneuver is computed using the state estimate of the filter, $\hat{\xbold}$, as $\xbold_0$ in Algorithm~\ref{alg:mpc_tracking}.
+where $\xbold(t_{0})$ is the true state at the initial epoch $t_{0}$, \review{$\xbold_{\rm ref}(t_{0})$ is the baseline state at $t_0$, $\sigma_{r_0}$ is the initial position standard deviation, and $\sigma_{v_0}$ is the initial velocity standard deviation.} At each revolution, when the spacecraft arrives at $\theta(t) = \theta_{\rm man} = 200^{\circ}$, a maneuver is computed using the predicted state of the filter, $\hat{\xbold}_{k}^-$ and a control horizon defined by~\eqref{eq:control_horizon_definition}.
 The true state of the spacecraft is imparted with a corrupted maneuver using the Gates model~\cite{Gates1963}.
-In addition, we incorporate dynamics error, which consists of variation in SRP magnitude, and random impulses imparted by momentum wheel desaturation maneuvers~\cite{Davis2022}.
-The former is modeled by relative perturbations $\delta (A/m)$ and $\delta C_r$ on $A/m$ and $C_r$ in~\eqref{eq:nonlinear_dynamics_perturbations_SRP}, and the latter is modeled by an additive velocity perturbation $\Delta \vbold$ with random direction and magnitude when the spacecraft arrives at $\theta(t) = \theta_{\rm desat}$, where $\theta_{\rm desat}$ are desaturation true anomalies dictated by mission requirements~\cite{Davis2022}. }
+We incorporate dynamics errors, which consist of variation in SRP magnitude and random impulses due to momentum wheel desaturation~\cite{Davis2022}.
+The former is modeled by relative perturbations $\delta (A/m)$ and $\delta C_r$ on $A/m$ and $C_r$ in the $\abold_{\rm SRP}$ term of~\eqref{eq:nonlinear_dynamics}, and the latter is modeled by an additive velocity perturbation $\Delta \vbold$ with random direction and magnitude when the spacecraft arrives at $\theta(t) = \theta_{\rm desat}$, where $\theta_{\rm desat}$ are desaturation true anomalies dictated by mission requirements~\cite{Davis2022}.}

-\red{ Table~\ref{tab:error_parameters} summarizes the error parameters, corresponding to the assumed levels of uncertainties for the Gateway \cite{Bolliger2021}, \ACCrev{along with the selected process noise parameter $\sigma_p$}. \ACCrev{Note that the choice of $\sigma_p$ is dependent on the canonical scales in which the dynamics are expressed.} }
+Table~\ref{tab:error_parameters} summarizes the error parameters, corresponding to the assumed levels of uncertainties for the Gateway \cite{Davis2022}, \ACCrev{along with the selected process noise parameter $\sigma_p$}. \ACCrev{Note that the choice of $\sigma_p$ is dependent on the canonical scales in which the dynamics are expressed.}